hiblaphp/parallel/README.md

 ## Abnormal Termination Detection

-If a worker hits a segmentation fault, runs out of memory, or calls `exit()`, Hibla detects the silent death and rejects the promise with a `ProcessCrashedException`.
+If a worker hits a segmentation fault, runs out of memory, or calls `exit()`, Hibla Parallel detects the silent death and rejects the promise with a `ProcessCrashedException`.
 ```php
 use Hibla\Parallel\Exceptions\ProcessCrashedException;
 use function Hibla\{parallel, await};